johannesnoordanus/svg2gcode/README.md

     ;    GRBL 1.1, unit=mm, absolute coordinates

 ```
 Use *gcode2image* to get an acurate representation of the gcode when run on a lasercutter.
 ```
     > gcode2image --showimage --flip --showorigin --grid --showG0 line_hoek.gc line_hoek.png
 ```
-    This will show gray lines (not black) because a low power (burn) level is used that represent collor *#A0A0A0* from the *stroke* attribute within the *.svg* file:
+This will show gray lines (not black) because a low power (burn) level is used that represent color *#A0A0A0* from the *stroke* attribute within the *.svg* file:
 ```
     style="fill:none;stroke:#A0A0A0;stroke-width:.1"
 ```
 So the conversion generates an engraving for the *.svg* and will not burn the lines with power set by *svg2gcode* option *--cuttingpower*.
 The gcode after conversion will look like this:
 ```
     ; delta: 0
     M5